Carl Enckell

-Carl Johan Alexis Enckell (7 June 1876 – 26 March 1959) was a Finnish politician, diplomat, officer and businessman.
+Carl Johan Alexis Enckell (7 June 1876 – 26 March 1959) was a Finnish politician, diplomat, officer and industrialist, regarded as one of Finland's leading foreign policy figures during the first half of the 20th century.

-Enckell followed his father's footsteps in the Russian military and rose to the Imperial Russian Guard.
-As he was not satisfied with the salary and his stagnated military career, he studied mechanical engineering in Germany.
-After graduation in 1903, he worked in the Kuusankoski paper mill and the Helsinki-based engineering companies Hietalahti Shipyard and Engineering Works and Kone- ja Siltarakennus.
-During the 1910s Enckell was also active in a number of employers' organisations.
+Before entering diplomacy, Enckell built a career as a mechanical engineer and industrial manager, eventually becoming managing director of a Helsinki engineering firm in 1911.
+During the 1910s he was also active in employers' organisations, representing Finnish industry in economic negotiations with the Russian imperial authorities.

-In 1917, shortly before the October Revolution, Enckell was appointed Finnish Minister–Secretary of State to Saint Petersburg.
-Following the Finnish Declaration of Independence, Enckell worked hard to get international recognition for the declaration.
-During the following years, Enckell served as Finnish envoy to Paris, and later to the League of Nations, in which he successfully pursued the Finnish interests in the Åland crisis.
-He also served as foreign minister in four short-lived cabinets during the early politically turbulent years of the young republic.
+In 1917, following the February Revolution, Enckell was appointed Finnish Minister–Secretary of State to Saint Petersburg, where he played a direct role in securing Bolshevik recognition of Finnish independence.
+He served as Foreign Minister in 1918–1919 and was subsequently appointed Finnish envoy to Paris, a post he held from 1919 to 1927 with brief returns to the Foreign Ministry in 1922 and 1924.
+As envoy, he led the Finnish delegation at the Paris Peace Conference, 1919 and represented Finland at the League of Nations, where he successfully managed the Åland crisis to a resolution favourable to Finland in 1921.

-Enckell moved back to work in the financial sector in the 1920s but made a return to politics as Foreign Minister in 1944.
-He led Finland out from Second World War and contributed to establishing friendly relations with the Soviet Union and the new Finnish foreign policy, the Paasikivi–Kekkonen doctrine.
+Enckell moved to the financial sector in the late 1920s but returned to politics as Foreign Minister in 1944.
+He led Finland out of the Second World War, signed the Paris peace treaty on behalf of Finland in February 1947, and contributed to shaping the Paasikivi–Kekkonen doctrine of Finnish foreign policy.

 Enckell was married to German-born Lucy Ponsonby-Lyons.
 They had four children, of whom Ralph Enckell became a notable diplomat.

-Early years and military studies
+Early life and military service

+Enckell was born into the Finnish cultural Enckell family, which traces its origins to Germany.
 Carl Enckell was born and spent his first seven years in Saint Petersburg.
-His father, Carl Enckell Sr., served as a military officer until he returned to the Grand Duchy of Finland after serving for 30 years in the Imperial Russian Army.
-As a son of a military family, Enckell went to study in Hamina Cadet School which was at the time managed by his father.
-He graduated in 1896 as ensign and best of his class.
-Enckell was positioned in Izmaylovsky Regiment, Imperial Russian Guard.
+A Finland Swede with Swedish as his mother tongue, he came from a military family; both his father, Carl Enckell Sr., and his paternal grandfather Carl Gustaf Enckell had served as officers.
+His father served for 30 years in the Imperial Russian Army before returning to the Grand Duchy of Finland, where he took charge of the Hamina Cadet School.
+Enckell studied at the cadet school, which was at the time managed by his father, graduating in 1896 as ensign and best of his class.
+He was assigned to the Izmaylovsky Regiment of the Imperial Russian Guard.

-Engineering studies and business career
+Engineering career

-Salaries in the military had stayed behind the business and industry, and in 1899 Enckell begun engineering studies in Dresden University of Technology, in Germany.
-After three years of studies he graduated as Mechanical Engineer and returned to Finland with his German wife Lucy Ponsonby-Lyons.
+Salaries in the military had stayed behind those in business and industry, and in 1899 Enckell began engineering studies at Dresden University of Technology in Germany.
+After three years he graduated as a mechanical engineer in 1902 and returned to Finland with his German wife Lucy Ponsonby-Lyons.

-During 1903–1905 Enckell worked in the Kuusankoski paper mill as supervisor and chief engineer.
-In 1905 he moved to Helsinki and started working for the Hietalahti Shipyard and Engineering Works, where he stayed until he got a deputy director position in Kone- ja Siltarakennus in 1907.
+During 1903–1905 Enckell worked at the Kuusankoski paper mill as supervisor and chief engineer.
+In 1905 he moved to Helsinki and started working for the Hietalahti Shipyard and Engineering Works, where he stayed until he obtained a deputy director position at Kone- ja Siltarakennus in 1907.
 In 1911 he was appointed managing director of the company.

-Enckell aimed to keep production in balance in the turbulent market, as the Finnish engineering industry faced both up- and downswings.
-Enckell could gather beneficial orders for military supplies during the Russo-Japanese War and the following armaments race prior to First World War.